XIAO-REN-1158917/ProductHubAPI/README.md

 - My ability to create clean, modular codebases.
 - My understanding of teamwork by designing with future collaboration in mind.
-- My proficiency in implementing unit tests for core business logic.

 The structure is intentionally layered to reflect industry best practices.
 This ensures that the codebase is maintainable, easy to extend, and adaptable to different team workflows.